fstark/portal/software/README.md

 * A: in disks 3,4,6,7,12,14,17,18,22,25
 * B: in disks 5,15,19

-A contained partial source code
+A contained partial source code.